kibanalytics/kibanalytics/docs/README.md

 ### Collected Data

-This is the document structure to be saved in the dababase with all collect data for every dispatched event from the client.
+This is the document structure to be saved in the database with all collect data for every dispatched event from the client.

 ```javascript
 const CollectedData = {